zulustation/zulu/zrml/liquidity-mining/README.md

 Manages and distributes incentives to liquidity providers

-Each block has a maximum allowed amount of ZTG that is distributed among the `PoolShare` owners of that same block.
+Each block has a maximum allowed amount of ZUL that is distributed among the `PoolShare` owners of that same block.
 Over time this amount will increase until a market closes and then all rewards will be distributed accordingly.